torvalds/linux/Documentation/virt/hyperv/vmbus.rst

 VMBus control path as a GPA Descriptor List (GPADL).
 See function vmbus_establish_gpadl().

-Each ring buffer is mapped into contiguous Linux kernel virtual space in three parts:  1) the 4 Kbyte header page, 2) the memory that makes up the ring itself, and 3) a second mapping of the memory that makes up the ring itself.
+Each ring buffer is mapped into contiguous GNU/Linux kernel virtual space in three parts:  1) the 4 Kbyte header page, 2) the memory that makes up the ring itself, and 3) a second mapping of the memory that makes up the ring itself.
 Because (2) and (3) are contiguous